20LitersAdmin/filterbuildscheduler/README.md

   - No conflict if 2 users have the same count open (just adds to it)

 ### Current:
+- Shipping / Receiving inventories:
+  - No "bypass" on `inventories#new`
 - rails_admin
   - don't want bars on dashboard
   - Part, Material, Component, Technolgy: manage images